Blog

 Related content

-The start of 2025 has seen fatal stabbings of young people making headlines across the country.
-Every child’s life lost is devastating to families and communities.
-While it’s easy to feel overwhelmed by the scale of the problem, it’s crucial to remember that there are concrete actions we can take to address this crisis; and… -
+Knife crime involving children and young people continues making headlines across the country.
+Recent youth knife crime statistics show a concerning rise in serious violence, including fatal stabbings.
+Every child’s life lost is devastating to families and communities, and while it’s easy to feel overwhelmed by the scale of the problem, it’s crucial to remember… - Blog

 Blog:Four months on: Zombie knife ban – has it made a difference?